anastassiyas/makg_entertainment/README.md

 **Overview:**

-This site is about the musician Michael Makanjuo.
+This site is about the musician Michael Makanjuola.
 Entertains at weddings, graduations, parties, social/corporate events, special occasions.

 **Goal:**